VedaWebProject/Tekst/docs/content/concepts.md

 The reason for this limitation is the concept of exploratory browsing implemented by Tekst.
 For being able to skip through the nodes on a certain structure level like you turn the pages of a book, there has to be both a clear hierarchy of structure levels as well as a sequencial order of the nodes on each level.

 ![data model](assets/data_model_visualization.png)
 *Data model: Example of a simple song structure modeled for use as a reference work (or "text") in Tekst, with a selection of (partly imaginary) resources associated with each structure level.
-A resource may provide zero to one data units per node on its respective structure level.*
+A resource may provide zero to one contents per node on its respective structure level.*

 ## Resources